Beside the Mountain

 Jump to:

-• Almond flour is made from blanched almonds which are ground into flour.
-If you don’t have almond flour you can make your own almond meal and use that.
-All you need to do is blend about 1 cup of raw almonds in a high-power blender or coffee grinder until it turns into a sand-like texture.
+• Almond flour is the main ingredient for these bars (almond flour is blanched almonds which is then ground into flour).
+If you don’t have almond flour you can make your own almond meal to use.
+All you need to do is blend about 1 cup of unroasted almonds in a high-power blender or coffee grinder until it turns into a sand-like texture.
 Then use 1 cup of almond meal instead of 1 cup of almond flour for this recipe.

-• Maple syrup sweetens these bars and adds deep flavor.
-Alternativity honey can be used instead.
+• Maple syrup sweetens these bars but honey can alternatively be used.

-• I like to use dark chocolate chips in my recipes as they contain higher nutrient levels per calorie compared to milk or semi-sweet chocolate (as they are higher in sugar), however, any chocolate chips will work for this recipe!
+• I like to use dark chocolate chips in my recipes as they contain higher nutrient levels per calorie compared to milk or semi-sweet chocolate (those are higher in sugar), however, any chocolate chips will work for this recipe!

-• A bit of coconut oil is mixed with the chocolate chips in this recipe to help in the melting process as well as spreading over the top of the bars.
+• A bit of coconut oil is mixed with the chocolate chips in this recipe to help the melting process and make the chocolate more runny for spreading over the top of the bars.

-• I used rose petals to sprinkle on top because they are so pretty, but they don’t change the taste at all and are completely optional.
+• Optional: Like you will see in the photos I used, rose petals sprinkled on top are pretty but they don’t change the taste and are optional.
+I bought my rose petals from Organic Matters.

 Almond flour, ground hemp hearts, maple syrup, and almond butter, in a bowl.